 In the past, HuM was very close to the political party Jamiat-ul-Ulama-i-Islam (JUI) Pakistan, especially the faction led by Maulana Fazlur Rehman (the leader of one of the factions of JUI).
 HuM is also believed to be strongly influenced by Maulana Samiul Haq's faction of Jamiat-ul-Ulama-i-Islam (JUI), as well as the anti-Shiite Sipah-e-Sahaba Pakistan (SSP).
 The JUI is known to run a large number of madrassas all over Pakistan from which recruits for HuM are taken .
 The group allegedly maintains its links with JUI and the SSP currently.

 HuM recruits are young men typically between 18-25 who are “less well-educated and unemployed” from all over Pakistan and Kashmir, but most “often [are] from the North West Frontier Province.”
-HuM is known to use magazine ads, pamphlets, and the web to this effect. .
+HuM is known to use magazine ads, pamphlets, and the web to recruit. .

 Other Key Characteristics & Events